mrrusof/mrrusof.github.io/_posts/2016-03-21-ecological-bin-packing.markdown

 # Solution

 I'll give you a head start.
+I'll post a solution by March 23, 2016.

 # Comments